 Notice anything telling about that statement?
 Maybe the words ‘exploitation’ and ‘cruelty’?
 Those words are fairly loaded with moral judgement, aren’t they?
 I mean if your way of doing things is cruelty-free, and my way of doing things contradicts your way of doing things, then you’re pretty much straight up saying my way of doing things is cruel, aren’t you?

 Strip away the friendly façade and it quickly becomes clear that (with the exception of those who do it for dietary reasons) veganism isn’t just a personal choice – it’s a political stance.
-The movement clearly states that they believe the production of products that contain animal products is both cruel and exploitative.
+The movement clearly states that they believe the production of animal products is both cruel and exploitative.
 The only possible conclusion from this statement, is that these practices are unethical, and that unless everyone else embraces the vegan way, we are all complicit in this evil.

 As with pretty much any frank moral statement like this, it tends to get people’s hackles up.
 It’s a pretty core element of human psychology that no one wants to think that they are a bad person, and being told that they are is a mighty quick way of getting people defensive.
 Being told that we’re bad people by a fringe groups of tree-hugging hippies only makes things worse, as does their insistence that the only righteous path involves abandoning a fairly huge number of useful, delicious and economically important products.